Meet the Education Staff

 EDUCATION EXECUTIVE ADMIN ASSISTANT

-Becky is one of three girls, is a native to the ‘Burg, and has spent the last 16 years working in fields involving both youth and education.
+Becky is a native to the ‘Burg, and has spent the last 16 years working in fields involving both youth and education.
 She enjoys being able to make a difference while evolving with the ever changing needs of students.
 Becky believes education is the foundation of any community whether through formal education, vocation, or passing on culture and values to younger generations.

 When she’s not working, Becky likes to read, dabble in photography, and work on house projects.
 She loves spending time with family, regards being an auntie to her two nephews as the very best thing in the world, and she treasures the time she gets to relax with her guy Levi and their fur babies; Cleo, Marv, and Billie.